 More Good News for Windsor, NY Taxpayers from Shale Gas Pipeline

 Last October, MDN told you about the Town of Windsor (where we write from!) in Broome County, NY, along the border of Pennsylvania.
 Windsor saw a new 9-mile section of natural gas pipeline and a compressor station go online, and the tax revenue from that small project was enough to lower the property and school taxes for everyone in the town.
-We asked/continue to ask the question–when was the last time you heard about school and property taxes in any NY community going down?
-Yeah, we’ve never heard of it either.
+We asked/continue to ask the question--when was the last time you heard about school and property taxes in any NY community going down?
+Yeah, we've never heard of it either.

 Well, more good news for those of us fortunate enough to live in the Town of Windsor: A regional gas distribution company is building smaller pipelines locally and by 2014, the local high school, one of the local elementary schools and the town hall will all be hooked up and heating with natural gas.
 Estimated savings to taxpayers: $350,000 per year.
 Thank you Marcellus Shale and the miracle of hydraulic fracturing.
 And thank you pipelines and compressor plants...

-Please Login to view this content.
+To view this content, log into your member account.
 (Not a member?
 Join Today!)